dotnet/orleans/Orleans-Streams/Streams-Extensibility.md

 ## Custom Queue Adapter

-If you want to use a duifferent queueing technology, you need to write a queue adapter that abstracts away the access to that queue.
-Below we provide details of this should be done.
+If you want to use a different queueing technology, you need to write a queue adapter that abstracts away the access to that queue.
+Below we provide details how this should be done.
+Please refer to [`AzureQueueAdapterFactory`](https://github.com/dotnet/orleans/blob/master/src/OrleansProviders/Streams/AzureQueue/AzureQueueAdapterFactory.cs) for more concrete details.

-1. Start by defining a MyQueueFactory that implements [`IQueueAdapterFactory`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapterFactory.cs).
+1. Start by defining a `MyQueueFactory` class that implements [`IQueueAdapterFactory`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapterFactory.cs).
 You need to:
            a.
 Initialize the factory.
-You read the passed config values, potentially allocate some data structures if you need them, etc
+You read the passed config values, potentially allocate some data structures if you need them, etc.
            b.
 Implement a method that returns your `IQueueAdapter`.
            c.
 Implement a method that returns `IQueueAdapterCache`.
 Theoretically, you can build your own `IQueueAdapterCache`, but you dont have to.
 It is a good idea just to allocate and return an Orleans `SimpleQueueAdapterCache`.
            d.
 Implement a method that returns `IStreamQueueMapper`.
 Again, it is theoretically possible to build your own `IStreamQueueMapper`, but you dont have to.
 It is a good idea just to allocate and return an Orleans `HashRingBasedStreamQueueMapper`.

-2. Declare `public class MyQueueStreamProvider : PersistentStreamProvider<MyQueueFactory>`
+2. Declare `public class MyQueueStreamProvider : PersistentStreamProvider<MyQueueFactory>`.
-3.
+3. Implement `MyQueueAdapter` class that implements the [`IQueueAdapter`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapter.cs) interface, which is an interfaces that manages access to a **sharded queue**. `IQueueAdapter` manages access to a set of queues/queue partitions (those are the queues that were returned by `IStreamQueueMapper`).
+It provides an ability to enqueue a message in a specified the queue and create an `IQueueAdapterReceiver` for a particular queue.
+5. Implement `MyQueueAdapterReceiver` class that implements the [`IQueueAdapterReceiver`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/QueueAdapters/IQueueAdapterReceiver.cs), which is an interfaces that manages access to **one queue (one queue partition)**.
+In addition to initilaiztion and shutwodn, it basicaly porvides one method: retreave up to maxCount messages from the queue.